How long does CBD take to work?

 As of the 31st of March 2021, in the UK all ingestible products will have to be manufactured using CBD Isolate due the incoming Novel Food legislation surrounding CBD.
 This will mean that Full-Spectrum ingestible CBD products will no longer be able to be sold in the UK.
 This means that CBD oils and CBD capsules sold in the UK will no longer provide the user with the entourage effect.
 This might mean that CBD topicals and CBD patches become more prominent as they will still be able to utilise Full-Spectrum CBD.

-Individual CBD Needs
+Individual Differences in CBD Requirements

 Every individual different and what works for one person may not have the same effect on someone else.
 There are a few factors that can determine how much CBD you may need to consume to feel the full benefits.